Methodology

 WID LIBRARY

-Interested users will find more information in the WID.world library below.
-The library includes a large number of country-specific research papers and methodological documents that provide detailed information about the methods, concepts and data sources used in WID.world.
+Interested users will find more information in the library below.
+The library includes a large number of country-specific research papers and methodological documents that provide detailed information about the methods, concepts and data sources used by the WIL.

-WID.world Working Papers are research articles produced by WID.world fellows that present and discuss new inequality series for specific countries or at the global level, or focus on general developments of the WID.world methodology.
-They are intended to make findings of the WID.world community available to researchers and the general public and to encourage discussion WID.world Technical Notes are shorter documents aimed at providing additional technical information about our series (typically about updates of previously released series).
+WIL Working Papers are research articles produced by WID fellows that present and discuss new inequality series for specific countries or at the global level, or focus on general developments of the WID methodology.
+They are intended to make findings of the WID community available to researchers and the general public and to encourage discussion.
+WIL Technical Notes are shorter documents aimed at providing additional technical information about our series (typically about updates of previously released series).

-We also provide the WID.world computer codes used to create the entire database from both researcher’s data and official sources.
+We also provide the WID computer codes used to create the entire database from both researcher’s data and official sources.
 They are regularly updated and freely available on the GitHub platform.

 Order by :